GroenKonijn/jumperbot/HOW_TO_HOST.md

 4. Copy paste it into the params.json file between the quotation marks.

 ## Step 05.
-### Installing the required modules.
+### Installing the required libraries.

 ![image](https://github.com/GroenKonijn/jumperbot/assets/94995135/305489b0-1cc4-4fd7-9b65-76a242055ab1)

 1. In this field, type 'pip install numpy' and press enter.
-2. When it finished installing, in the same field type 'pip install
+2. When it is finished installing, in the same field type 'pip install evalidate' and press enter.
+3. When it is finished installing, in the same field type 'pip install discord' and press enter.
+4. After it's finished, you should be good to go.

 ## Step 06.
 ### Running the bot.